nicercode/EnvironmentalComputing/README.md

 We created an aliases so that the old URL can still work and direct to the new site.
-This can be achieved by simply adding an `aliases:` parameter in the yaml in the .rmd.
+This can be achieved by simply adding an `aliases:` parameter in the yaml in the .Rmd

     ---
     title: "Asking Code Questions"